microsoft/language-server-protocol/protocol.md

 #### Command

 Represents a reference to a command.
-Provides a title which will be used to represent a command in the UI and, optionally, an array of arguments which will be passed to the command handler function when invoked.
+Provides a title which will be used to represent a command in the UI.
+Commands are identitifed using a string identifier and the protocol currently doesn't specify a set of well known commands.
+So executing a command requires some tool extension code.

 ```typescript
 interface Command {